How To Play Online Bingo

 Setting some limits

 Many bingo sites prompt the player to set daily, weekly and or monthly deposit limits before they even start to play, as part of their responsible gambling policy which is required by the regulator.
-Even if you do not think you would ever be tempted to deposit more than you can afford, it is a good idea to set a deposit limit just in case there is ever some kind of security breach.
+Even if you do not think you would ever be tempted to deposit more than you can afford, it is a good idea to set a deposit limit just in case.
 Once set, a deposit limit can be changed but if the player chooses to increase the limit there will be a cooling off period before it takes effect.
 Decreases in limits take effect right away.

 Some bingo sites offer further safer gambling controls, such as stake limits (the maximum you can spend on a single slot game spin), loss limits, and the ability to block certain games or block deposits at certain times of the day.
 (We include information about all this in our bingo site reviews).